-- Imports for personal use of meats and dairies from countries outside the EU
+- Imports for the personal use of meats and dairies from countries outside the EU

-The restricted goods in the UK are requiring a special import licence delivered by a precise authority in Great Britain.
-Firearms, ammunitions and explosives are requiring such authorisation.
+The restricted goods in the UK are requiring a special import license delivered by a precise authority in Great Britain.
+Firearms, ammunitions, and explosives are requiring such authorization.

 Agricultural and food products are also restricted if they: